 To obtain authorization to submit Medicaid claims through POS, the provider must submit the POS authorization agreements to the Medicaid fiscal agent.

-NOTE: See "POS Enrollment" in Section 37.2 Provider Requirements and Participation Guidelines in this manual chapter for information on provider enrollment.
+NOTE: See "Point of Sale (POS) Enrollment" in Section 37.2 Provider Requirements and Participation Guidelines in this manual chapter for information on provider enrollment.

 Electronic Claim Submission (BATCH)